 Dr. Nancy Reese talks about ways to try to stop bleeding at home, including with the "red pill" Yunnan baiyao, in this episode of DOG CANCER ANSWERS.

-Always consult your veterinarian before adding a supplement to make sure that it is a good fit for your dog and that it won’t interfere with any of her medications or treatments.
-Also only add one supplement at a time, so that if your dog reacts to it poorly, you will know exactly which thing she didn’t tolerate.
+Always consult your veterinarian before adding a supplement to ensure that it is a good fit for your dog and won’t interfere with any of her medications or treatments.
+Also, only add one supplement at a time so that if your dog reacts to it poorly, you will know exactly which thing she didn’t tolerate.

-In most cases, it is better to choose a few supplements that target your dog’s primary needs, rather than throwing a bunch of supplements at her.
+In most cases, choosing a few supplements targeting your dog’s primary needs is better than throwing too many at her.
 This will also help to keep costs down.

 Integrative Therapies

 Acupuncture may help manage the side effects of treatment and improve quality of life.
-Acupuncture is generally not recommended to be used in areas of active tumor growth, so should be used with caution in patients with skin hemangiosarcoma.
+Acupuncture is generally not recommended in areas of active tumor growth, so it should be used with caution in patients with skin hemangiosarcoma.

 The End Stages of Hemangiosarcoma in Dogs

-Many dogs are euthanized at initial presentation due to severe acute blood loss that ER veterinarians cannot repair.
+Sadly, many dogs with hemangiosarcoma are euthanized due to severe acute blood loss that ER veterinarians cannot repair.

-Those dogs who make it through their initial crisis and get treatment may have a good quality of life, depending upon how well they tolerate the chosen treatments.
+Those dogs who make it through their initial crisis and get treatment can have a good quality of life, depending upon how well they tolerate the chosen treatments.

-It is reasonable to have a conversation with your veterinarian about palliative or hospice care for your dog at any point in her illness.
-This is not “giving up” on your dog and can improve quality of life and even extend the time he has with you in his final stage of life.
+It is reasonable to talk with your veterinarian about palliative or hospice care for your dog at any point in her illness.
+This is not “giving up” on your dog and can improve his quality of life.
+Hospice care may extend the time he has with you in his final stage of life.

 Prevention Strategies for Hemangiosarcoma